AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/crm/salesforce-configuration/uninstall-salesforce-classic-customization-package.md

    >
    >If none of the fields are grayed out, it means you haven't added them to your page layout.
 You can skip this section.

-1. Scroll to the section that has your Sales Connect Custom Fields.
+1. Scroll to the section that has your [!DNL Sales Connect] Custom Fields.

    ![](assets/uninstall-salesforce-classic-customization-package-5.png)

 1. There are 10 types of MSC fields that can be added to this section.
 Remove all the fields you added, or simply delete the entire section.

-1. Click **Quick Save** when done.
+1. Click **[!UICONTROL Quick Save]** when done.

    ![](assets/uninstall-salesforce-classic-customization-package-6.png)

-## Remove Sales Connect Buttons from Page Layouts {#remove-sales-connect-buttons-from-page-layouts}
+## Remove [!DNL Sales Connect] Buttons from Page Layouts {#remove-sales-connect-buttons-from-page-layouts}

-1. In the console (Step 4 above), select **Buttons**.
+1. In the console (Step 4 above), select **[!UICONTROL Buttons]**.
 Search "MSC."
 All the grayed out buttons have been added to your custom button section.
 You'll have to delete them.

    ![](assets/uninstall-salesforce-classic-customization-package-7.png)